dhutapratama/docs/vite.md

 <a name="aliases"></a>
 ### Aliases

-By default, The Laravel plugin provides a common alias to help you hit the ground running and conveniently import your application's assets:
+By default, The Lets plugin provides a common alias to help you hit the ground running and conveniently import your application's assets:

 ```js
 {